 There are documented cases of divers interacting with Greenland sharks in Canada that have shown interest in stalking and buzzing divers as a prey item but there have also been accounts that the shark was non aggressive, lethargic, sluggish and shy.
 Leaving the shark to be well.. unpredictable to say the least.

 These type of sharks are found throughout the world but at extreme deep depths.
 Towards the polar destinations, they have been known to frequent shallow water to hunt, but mostly under the cover of night.
-Over the last few years we have seen an influx in sleeper shark numbers gravitating to shallower waters during the summer.
-I believe they have allows been there feeding on prey items but something has changed their feeding habit that may include temperture differences in the water column as the water becomes warmer.
-Which would lead you to think they would travel deeper to colder water.
-Because of many unknowns, we commisioned a shark cage be built to give us a great deal of safety when trying to dive with these fish.
-Just like developing our Salmon Shark tour over years of study and observation, we are doing the same with Sleeper Sharks.
-Trying different techniqus and chipping away to better understand how to interect with them.
-We're still trying to pioneer this tour with learning how to get diver interactions on a regular basis.
+Over the last few years we have seen an influx in sleeper shark numbers gravitating to shallower waters during the summer (600').
+I believe predating on shallow prey items is due to temperture differences in the water column as the water becomes warmer.
+More recently we've been able to catch Sleepers at depth and attach tags and release them back with much success.

 We are now offering trips to film and photograph these sharks during scientific research we are conducting, allowing the public to have amazing interactions with these sharks.
 Ask us more about this new and exciting venture with these rarely photographed shark.